Inquire about our weekly specials.

 After receiving your new plants:

 Submerse your new plants in a bucket of water for 10 minutes.
 Let it dry out completely after submersion before mounting them.
 Do not use fertilizer for at least 3 weeks.
-Minor leave imperfections are normal and dry or "loose" leaves and roots can be trimmed with a scissors.
-It is also normal for Tillandsias to lose some of the bottom leaves while acclimating to their new environment. these loose leaves can be trimmed off.
+Minor leave imperfections are normal and dry or "loose" leaves and roots can be trimmed with scissors.
+It is also normal for Tillandsias to lose some of the bottom leaves while acclimating to their new environment, these loose leaves can be trimmed off.

 Share on